chutoan99/interview/interview.md

 Step 6: I will unit test the feature on basic test cases, then send it over to the tester.

-Step 7: If any bugs are found, I will fix them.
+Step 7: If any bugs are found, I will fix quickly.

 ### What is your desired salary for this position?